F9lke/ecosia-postloader/README.md

 | Linux         | ❌ Not scheduled       |

 ### Browser
-Any browser based on the [Chromium project](https://www.chromium.org/Home), such as Google Chrome, Brave, Edge.
+Any browser based on the [Chromium project](https://www.chromium.org/Home), such as Google Chrome, Brave or Edge.

 ## Requirements
 Only tested version numbers are listed.